 The law doesn’t care how young you are or the circumstances of your offense (children as young as nine or ten can get on the sex offender registry in some states).
 It’s enough that you violated it.
 Courtesy of the Adam Walsh Act, you will be classified into one of three categories, Tier 3 (violent sex offenders), Tier 2 (less severe but includes the manufacture and distribution of child pornography), and Tier 1 (a vague catchall category for remaining offenders).
-If you’re lucky you’ll only be a Tier 1 offender, which keeps you on the registry for only fifteen years.
+If you’re lucky you’ll only be a Tier 1 offender, which keeps you on the registry for only ten or fifteen years.
 Note that these categories apply nationally.
-No state may alter them to make them less severe, but states are perfectly at liberty to make them more severe, as severe as they like.
-In some states you’ll be on the registry for life for a Tier 1 offense, with no possibility of appeal.
+No state may alter them to make them less severe, but states are at liberty to make them more severe, as severe as they like.
+In some states, a Tier 1 offense will put you on the registry for life, with no possibility of appeal.
 In most states, the registry is public and accessible to anyone with an internet connection.
-It lists everything about you, your mugshot, home address, phone number, email, license plate, etc. On the other hand—and this is crucial—the registry is vague about your actual offense.
-It defines you as a “sex offender” without detailing the specifics of your case or even what Tier you’re in.
+It lists everything about you, your mugshot, home address, phone number, email, and license plate.
+On the other hand—and this is crucial—the registry is vague about your actual offense.
+It defines you as a “sex offender” without necessarily detailing the specifics of your case or even what Tier you’re in.
 Anyone keeping tabs on new offenders in the neighborhood and discovering you on the registry has no reason not to assume you are the worst of the worst and an extreme danger to the community.
 There are also vigilantes who make it their life purpose to hunt down sex offenders around the country.
 They will soon come to harass or attack you, and you will be hounded out of the neighborhood along with your family.

 Even if your name is eventually expunged from the public record, you’ll still be on it for life anyway, because private companies collect this information and sell it on the web.
 So while you may eventually be removed from the registry, you can’t really be removed from it.